-A significant number of Pinners use their Facebook or Google login credentials to access their accounts on our service.
+A significant number of Pinners access their accounts on our service using a federated login provider such as Facebook or Google.
 If security on those platforms is compromised, if Pinners are locked out from their accounts on those platforms or if those platforms experience an outage, Pinners may be unable to access our service.
 As a result, user growth and engagement on our service could be adversely affected, even if for a temporary period.
 For example, in the second quarter of 2018, Facebook changed its login authentication systems, which negatively impacted our user growth and engagement in that period.
-Additionally, if Facebook or Google discontinue single sign-on or experience an outage, then we may lose and be unable to recover users previously using this function, and our user growth or engagement could decline.
+Additionally, if Facebook or Google discontinue their identity services or experience an outage, then we may lose and be unable to recover users previously using this function, and our user growth or engagement could decline.
 Any of these events could harm our business, revenue and financial results.

-In addition, web browser developers, such as Apple, Microsoft or Google, have implemented and may implement changes in browser or device functionality that may restrict our ability to use these third-party login providers (such as Facebook Login or Google Sign-in), including by limiting the use of cookies.
+In addition, web browser developers, such as Apple, Microsoft or Google, have implemented and may implement changes in browser or device functionality that may restrict our ability to use these third-party login providers (such as Facebook Login or Google Sign-in), including by limiting the use of cookies, or that limit our ability to communicate with or understand the identity of our users.
+Any of these events could harm our business, revenue and financial results.